parya7254/EasyArm/GUIDE.md

 <img width="3507" height="2480" alt="image" src="https://github.com/user-attachments/assets/cb3dc639-3760-4ef2-b1d6-af3c1d99f14a" />

 Now we will add the gyroscope module (MPU-6500) to the schematic.
 If we check for the MPU-6500 in the symbools, we will only see the chip of the PCB, but we have a module.
 The difference is that modules have the tiny chip soldered to it already and can be easily connected with header pins.
 Now back to KiCad, we do not see that there is a MPU-6500 module so what we will do is just use a 01x10 pin connector.
-We will add another symbol, select add symbols (or press A) and then search up 01x10 and select Conn_01x10 in the Connector_Generic area and then lpace it down somewhere.
+We will add another symbol, select add symbols (or press A) and then search up 01x10 and select Conn_01x10 in the Connector_Generic area and then place it down somewhere.

 <img width="1576" height="746" alt="image" src="https://github.com/user-attachments/assets/839163bb-0cee-43dd-bf06-531e05578574" />